OpenCDSS/cdss-app-statedmi-main/README.md

-  resources/                  Additional resources, such as runtime files for installer. scripts/                    Eclipse run and external tools configurations. src/                        StateDMI main application source code. test/                       Unit tests using JUnit, and functional tests.
+  resources/                  Additional resources, such as runtime files for installer. scripts/                    Eclipse run and external tools configurations. src/                        StateDMI main application source code. test/                       Unit tests using JUnit, and operational configuration to
+                              run StateDMI in develoer environment.
 ```

 ## Repository Dependencies ##